-The United States Congress has on several occasions considered legislation titled the Secure and Fair Enforcement Banking Act (the "Safe Banking Act").
+The United States Congress has on several occasions considered legislation titled the Secure and Fair Enforcement Banking Act(the "Safe Banking Act").
 That legislation would preclude federal regulators from punishing financial services providers for doing business with state-legal cannabis businesses.
 It would also establish that funds obtained from otherwise state-regulated and compliant businesses are not proceeds of illegal activity, and provide other protections for banks, insurers, and other financial institutions serving state-legal cannabis businesses.
 Critics of the legislation argue that financial institutions are already banking cannabis businesses, and passage would merely formalize existing relationships without assuaging the concerns of traditional financial institutions or alleviating existing problems.
 The United States House of Representatives has passed the SAFE Banking Act on several occasions, most recently in 2022.
 However, the United States Senate has not yet allowed the SAFE Banking Act to proceed to the Senate floor for a vote.
+The SAFE

-While it is expected that the SAFE Banking Act will be introduced again in 2024, its prospects for passage remains unclear.
+Banking Act continues to be introduced without proceeding to a Senate floor vote, and its prospects for passage remains unclear.
 Moreover, the impact of the legislation if passed is also unclear.